rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: It seems clear that this is no longer a stage 3 feature.

 BT: That's clear.
-Stage 3 is not an option
+Stage 3 is not an option.

 YK: ??